kyleladd/node-mysql-nesting/readme.md

 ## About

-I have been working on AngularJS application.
-We have complex pages that require us to use multiple tables in a single query.
-After retrieving required information, in order to use it in controller, we had to manipulate resulting array, and convert it into nested javascript object.
+MySQL returns flat objects.
+We want to nest joined objects.

-To make it more clear, let's go over an example.
 Let's say we have courses table, each course belongs to a department and has various course sections.
 We would like to have a resulting courses array that has a department object property within it and have a list of course sections.

 ## Usage